Professional Etiquette for the Certified Nurse's Aide

 - Help with toileting

 - Help with ambulation

-- Provide certain nursing care under supervision of a nurse.
+- Provide certain nursing care under the supervision of a nurse

-Everyone loves their own customized survival kit, right?
-Make your own CNA survival kit with this list of things you should carry on your person, (love those big scrub pockets) or keep in a locker:
+Everyone loves to have their own customized survival kit, right?
+Build your own CNA survival kit from this list of things you should carry on your person or keep in your locker: